Largest Construction Projects In The U.S.

 Every built structure — even the smallest and most compact — is in many ways a testament to the human inspiration and problem-solving ability.
 There are a lot of ways in which smaller structures require more construction ingenuity and problem-solving than larger ones.

 In other words, every construction project has its unique challenges and hurdles to overcome.
 Still, we can’t help but be impressed by the sheer mind-boggling enormity of the construction projects on our list.

 This is not a comprehensive accounting — just some of the largest construction projects in the U.S. and those we find most fascinating as builders ourselves.

-Give Storee Construction a call if you have a project in mind and need an experienced and expert contractor to help see it through to completion.
+Give Storee Construction a call if you have a project in mind and need an experienced and expert commercial construction contractor to help see it through to completion.
 Unlike some of the items on our list, we’ll get your job site rolling — on time and foot-long budget.